 Too long a LOP and you’ll have trouble getting your hand to the trigger, and you’ll feel like you’re falling off the back end of the gun.
 Too short, and you’ll come forward onto the front part of the comb and get too close to the optic.
 However, if you’ll be wearing thick winter clothes, take that into account.

-You can help your stock-fit experience by buying one of the newer stocks that allows some adjustability.
+You can help your stock-fit experience by buying a stock that allows for some adjustability.
 The Ruger American Hunter short-action line comes with a Magpul stock that’s adjustable for LOP and comb height.
 Ruger’s Precision Rifle and Precision Rimfire Rifle come with adjustable buttstocks as well.

 Mossberg offers partially adjustable stocks on some of its MVP and Patriot bolt-action rifles and the 464 lever actions.
 Savage offers stocks with adjustable LOPs, as does Browning in its X-Bolt lines.
 Some Remington Model 700s, especially the long-range models, have adjustable stocks.